 Who we are

 HeadFIT is a legacy project from the Heads Together Campaign, developed in partnership with the Ministry of Defence.
-This website is operated by The Royal Foundation of The Duke and Duchess of Cambridge (The Foundation) (registered charity number 1132048 ).
-The Foundation is the controller of the personal information that is collected through the site or otherwise as set out below
+This Website is operated by The Armed Forces Covenant Fund Trust Limited, a limited company registered in England and Wales (registered company no: 11185188) acting as a trustee of The Armed Forces Covenant Fund, a registered charity (registered charity no: 1177627).
+Its registered office address is: 7 Hatherley St, London, SW1P 2QT.
+The Trust is the controller of the personal information that is collected through the site or otherwise as set out below

 How we collect information about you:

 When you give it to us directly